• Skip to primary navigation

 This recipe uses easily available everyday ingredients.

-Spices: You need only a few spices for this recipe.
-Mustard seeds, Turmeric powder, Kashmiri Red chilli powder, Garam Masala, and Black pepper powder.
+• Spices: You need only a few spices for this recipe.
+Mustard seeds, Turmeric powder, Kashmiri Red chili powder, Garam Masala, and Black pepper powder.
 You can use my recipe to make your own garam masala.
-Mustard seeds are used for tempering and provide the earthy flavor.
+Mustard seeds are used for tempering and provide an earthy flavor.

-Herbs: Cilantro, curry leaves and green chilli.
+• Herbs: Cilantro, curry leaves, and green chili.
 These add immense aroma and flavor to this recipe.

-Lime/ Lemon Juice: This is used for marination.
-Also, a little drizzle of lime juice on the final dish will help to round the flavors.
+• Lime/ Lemon Juice: This is used for marination.
+Also, a little drizzle of lime juice on the final dish will help to round out the flavors.

 Shrimp Masala ingredients